fdilke/bewl/README.md

 - predicates isMonic, isEpic, isIso
 - enumerate morphisms / global elements
 - Partial arrow classifier
-- walkthrough for using Bewl as a learning aid for studying categpry theory
+- walkthrough for using Bewl as a learning aid for studying category theory
 - universal algebra: can define algebraic structures, using existing ones as parameter spaces (for monoid actions)
+- implemented topos of automorphisms

 # To do

 - Define more algebraic structures
 - Can extend and remap algebraic structures, e.g. ring extends abelian group remaps group with an extra law
-- Formalize constructions like: automorphism group, endomorphism ring, group of invertible elements of a monoid
+- More algebraic constructions: endomorphism ring, transfer
 - Extract the Heyting algebra structure of the subobject classifier
 - coequalizers
+- tell if an object has an injective hull
 - Optimize algorithm enough to construct triadic topos and its topologies